Adidas shares jump as Russia, golf units cut stock surplus

 To reduce its exposure to the weak rouble, Adidas, which runs more than 1,100 stores in Russia, will cut the number of net new stores it plans there to around 30 per year in 2014 and 2015, from an already reduced target of 80 per year.

 Hainer said Adidas was making progress in turning around its struggling golf business, cutting 15 percent of staff.
-He said sales and margins at the unit should stabilize and grow in 2015.
+He said sales and margins at the unit should stabilise and grow in 2015.

 Adidas said it expects sales to rise at a mid single-digit rate in 2015, while net income should grow at a higher rate than group sales.
 Adidas sales are traditionally slower in years with no major sporting events like the World Cup or Olympics.